maxence-joosten/maxence-joosten/README.md

 *  `Nirvana` is my all-time favorite band.
 *  Big into video games, especially the `BioShock` series!
 *  Movie buff - `Fight Club` is my all-time favorite.
-*  When I'm not coding, I'm probably catching up on anime. `JoJo's Bizarre Adventure` and `Code Geass` are my top picks.
+*  When I'm not coding, I'm probably catching up on anime. `JoJo's Bizarre Adventure` and `Code Geass` are top picks.
+I also enjoy diving into manga and comics, with `Berserk` currently holding the title of my favorite.

 **🎓 Student life at HOGENT:**